dkebler/landingpage-guide/content/sections/install.md

 {{< link url="https://atom.io" text="Atom" display="tab" >}} a text/IDE editor

 The following button will take you to the Atom website and offer a download button for Atom for your operating system.
+Install it as you would any application in your operating system

 {{< link type="btn" icon="download" url="https://atom.io" text="Atom" display="window" >}}